juliendy/javascriptmas2022/Day11/README.md

 # 👽 Decode an Alien Message

+## The Challenge

-## We Come in Peace!
+We Come in Peace!
 We've received what (we assume) is a message of peace and brotherhood from an alien planet.
 They almost got it right, but the messages are backward.
 Write functions to reverse the backward messages so we can read what they have to say!

+## Functions to use

-## Step 1: Reverse a string
+First function: Reverse a string
-Write a function that takes in a string and returns the reverse of that string.
-An interviewer may want to check if you know your string methods, or may want to know if you can reverse a string manually.
+Write a function, reverseString(), that takes in a string and returns the reverse of that string.
+Use string methods, and/or try reversing a string manually.
-Practice both ways!

 Example input: !htrae ot emocleW
 Example output: Welcome to earth!

-## Step 2: Now we'll reverse all strings in an array.
+Second function: Now reverse all strings in an array.
 Write a function that takes in an array of strings and returns a new array with all strings reversed.

-You can use reuse your reverseString() function, use string methods, or reverse the strings manually.
+Reuse the reverseString() function, use string methods, or reverse the strings manually.